 Deciding how best to deal with off-trail biking was the most difficult aspect of the plan.
 Support for off-trail biking was insufficient during public consultations; as such, these activities will not be permitted in the park.

-- Do not dig, or damage vegetation or soil.
+Do not dig or mound dirt, or damage vegetation or soil.

 About Haro Woods